bleeding182/bleeding182.github.io/_posts/2016-05-04-dagger-2-introduction.markdown

 {%endhighlight%}

 If your interface depends on the implementation of itself, Dagger will create your implementation for you.
 You then can just return the implementation when your interface is needed&mdash;and never call `new` again.

+And while the above approach works quite well, a new `@Binds` annotation was added to Dagger to support this exact use case.
+If you are using an interface or abstract class as your Module you can also use the following.

+{%highlight java%}
+@Binds
+MyInterface provideMyInterface(MyInterfaceImpl implementation);
+{%endhighlight%}

+Not only is it less code to write, you should try to use `@Binds` whenever possible since Dagger can do further optimizations that might not be possible by just using `@Provides`.

+## Summary

+If you read everything until here I hope that you gained a good picture about how Dagger operates and how to declare components that will create and provide your dependencies.
+To help them set up more complicated objects you can use modules, but Constructor Injection is the easiest way to go whenever possible.

+In the end you should just go try it and play around.
+I like to just open a single file in my project and start declaring components, modules, and classes.
+This allows for easy experimentation and since Dagger is run at compile time you will get quick feedback about the setup, and learn how things fit together.